The top of the invoice shows the basic customer details, including:

 There are three ways to add an item to an invoice.

-- Use the Item Search button – the item selected will be added after the last existing line.
+- Use the Item Search button – iPoint will add the item selected after the last existing line.

-- Use the Item Details button on a specific line.
-This will replace the existing Item Name with the new item chosen
+- Use the Item Details button on a specific line to replace the current Item Name with the new item chosen

 - Type in a part number and have the auto-complete function help you narrow down the part.
 Once you’ve found the part, click on the name to commit it to the invoice.